Nov 26, 2019

 3. Symbol Ring Requests

-Some features that are genuinely attractive today may nonetheless be poorly suited to a forever ring—for example, a specific symbol capturing only a slice of the wearer’s identity.
+Personal meaning is at the heart and sold of custom design.
+Some features that are genuinely attractive today may nonetheless be poorly suited to a forever ring—for example, a specific symbol capturing only a slice of the wearer’s current interests.
 While your beloved may adore tennis, even Serena Williams is not solely defined by the sport and I don’t think she would want to wear an engagement ring shaped like a tennis racket for the rest of her life when there is so much more to her—entrepreneur, fashion icon, wife, and mother.
 (Serena, please weigh in on this if I’m mistaken.)
 With the help of an experienced design consultant who is genuinely interested in memorializing your love story in precious metals and stones, we’ll provide guidance on how to incorporate meaningful symbols into your ring design.

-Remember ring can be the most meaningful symbolic representation of the magic that brings two separate and beautiful people together and makes them into more than the sum of their parts.
-The Krikawa master jeweler team wants to guide you through our simplified custom ring process and help you create rings that beautifully define the magic of your relationship today and for decades into your future.
-Look Around
+Your engagement ring and wedding band should be more than just beautiful objects--they should be symbols of the magic that brings two separate and beautiful people together and creates a union that is greater than the sum of their parts.
+At Krikawa, our master jeweler team is here to guide you through our simplified custom ring process and help you create rings that capture that magic today and endures for generations to come.